 If you are feeling undervalued or undermined by co-workers and the management team seems on board with that behavior, start looking elsewhere — and fast.
 The situation can become unbearable, agonizing even.
 It can undermine your health, cause stress and impact your confidence and self-worth.
 These qualities must be safeguarded at all costs, as they are part of who you are.
 No one has the right to rob you of yourself.

 Probably the most evident sign for when to move on from a job is when you notice your co-workers leaving in droves.
 Or you may see the corporate culture is shifting due to a new management team, and it no longer feels like it’s a good fit for you.
 Another sign may be that people have left your department, and all their work gets moved to your desk, raising unrealistic expectations of your role.

 None of these are within your control, for sure.
 So what is in your control?
 Your response to the changing situation.

 Deciding When to Move on From a Job

 Whether you’ve checked off several boxes because the shoe fits or your situation is different and you are contemplating a change of job or career for some other reason, you may want to explore some of these questions.

-Answering them honestly before you choose your next move may help to make this next decision one that will support and empower you to feel like it’s a good fit for sure.
+Answering them honestly before you choose your next move may help you make a decision that will support and empower you and be a good fit for sure.